-Load capability registers as specified in creg_list.
+Load capability registers as specified in 'creg_list'.
 Deallocate stack frame.
-All accesses are checked against csp.
+All accesses are checked against 'csp'.

-Load integer registers as specified in reg_list.
+Load integer registers as specified in 'reg_list'.
 Deallocate stack frame.
-All accesses are checked against ddc.
+All accesses are checked against 'ddc'.

-This encoding conflicts with [C.FSDSP](#) which is remapped to [C.SCSP](#) in RV64 Capability Pointer Mode.
+This encoding conflicts with 'C.FSDSP' which is remapped to 'C.SCSP' in RV64 Capability Pointer Mode.

-CHERI fault exception when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the [mtval2](#) or [stval2](#) TYPE field and the corresponding code is written to CAUSE.
+CHERI fault exceptions occur when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the 'mtval2' or 'stval2' TYPE field and the corresponding code is written to CAUSE.